-Failure to diagnose is the phrase used to describe a situation where a patient has been suffering with a set of symptoms that have either been misdiagnosed, i.e. an incorrect diagnosis has been made, or not diagnosed at all.
+Failure to diagnose is the phrase used to describe a situation where a patient has been suffering with a set of symptoms that have either been wrongly diagnosed, or simply not diagnosed at all.

 Both result in a delay to the patient getting the correct treatment they need and can cause additional pain and suffering.

 The phrase ‘failure to diagnose’ can relate to any medical problem.
 However, some of the more common examples relate to:

 - A failure to diagnose a fracture following an accident.
 This can often result in a bone setting in a poor position, causing ongoing pain and discomfort.
 Corrective surgery may be required and an extended period of rehabilitation will often follow

 - A failure to diagnose and treat a heart condition.
 The implications of such a delay are obvious and often significant, both for the patient and their loved ones

 - A failure to diagnose and treat cancer .
 Such a delay can be very serious and can have a significant impact on a patient’s life expectancy and on occasions their treatment options.
 Any such delay will only add to the stress and anxiety a patient and their family are already experiencing.